ZZ-Cat/CRSFforArduino/docs/misra_c_compliance_matrix.md

 The following tables represent the compliance level of CRSF for Arduino with the MISRA C guidelines, and the tools used to verify compliance.
 The compliance level is determined by the following flags:

-- **Advisory**: CRSF for Arduino follows this guideline wherever reasonable and practical, unless the relevant deviation is documented.
+- **Advisory**: CRSF for Arduino should follow this guideline wherever reasonable and practical, unless the relevant deviation is documented.
-- **Required**: CRSF for Arduino must follow this guideline, unless the relevant deviation is documented.
+- **Required**: CRSF for Arduino should follow this guideline without any deviations unless that deviation is already documented.
 - **Mandatory**: CRSF for Arduino must follow this guideline.
-No deviations are permitted.
+Deviations are not permitted.

 The icons listed here are used in the [directives][#directives] and [rules](#rules) tables to represent the compliance level.
 An icon is placed in a cell that corresponds to the guideline and the method used to verify compliance.
 Each icon represents a different compliance level.